-Subsequent to December 31, 2012, the Company completed a share consolidation of the Company's issued and outstanding common shares on the basis of one (1) new common share for every ten (10) common shares issued and outstanding.
-As required under IFRS, all common shares, option, warrants and per share amounts have been restated to give retrospective effect to the share consolidation.
+On February 28, 2013, the Company completed a share consolidation of the Company's issued and outstanding common shares on the basis of one (1) new common share for every ten (10) common shares issued and outstanding.
+As required under IFRS, all common shares, options, warrants and per share amounts presented in these financial statements have been restated to give retrospective effect to the share consolidation.

-Notes to the Consolidated Financial Statements December 31, 2012 and 2011
+Notes to the Consolidated Financial Statements December 31, 2013 and 2012

-3. FUTURE ACCOUNTING CHANGES
+3. NEW ACCOUNTING POLCIES